Intiserahmed/Merger/memory-bank/activeContext.md

     *   **Crucial:** Populate `mergeItemsByEmoji` map in `lib/models/merge_trees.dart` with definitions for all planned items.
     *   Add more merge chains, generators, and orders (using the newly defined items).
     *   Define and add more unlockable zones/map areas.
-*   **Balancing:** Fine-tune order requirements, rewards, generator cooldowns/costs (cooldown currently disabled), and level-up order counts for the new progression system.
+*   **Balancing:** Fine-tune order requirements, rewards, generator cooldowns/costs (cooldown currently disabled), and **infrastructure upgrade costs** for the progression system.
 Balance XP rewards if XP is kept for other purposes.
-*   **Testing:** Implement automated tests, especially for the new leveling, order systems, and UI interactions.
+*   **Testing:** Implement automated tests, especially for the **infrastructure-based leveling**, order systems, and UI interactions.
 Re-enable and test generator cooldowns.

 ## Active Decisions and Considerations

 *   **Shared UI Components:** The new Top HUD logic is currently only in `GameGridScreen` and needs to be added to `MapScreen` and potentially refactored.
 *   **Placeholders:** The UI currently uses placeholder emojis/icons.
 Bottom Info Bar text is dynamic but needs polish.
-*   **Leveling System:** The new order-based leveling system needs balancing.
+*   **Leveling System:** The infrastructure-based leveling system needs balancing (upgrade costs vs. rewards).
 XP system is currently unused for leveling.
 *   **Generator Cooldowns:** Currently disabled for testing/simplicity.
 Need to be re-enabled and balanced.
 *   **Data Modeling:** (Existing consideration) Evaluate grid state storage efficiency.
 *   **Save Frequency:** (Existing consideration) Determine optimal save frequency.